Proper solutions of the $1/H$-flow and the Green kernel of the $p$-Laplacian: Introduction

 \begin{theorem} Suppose that the Euclidean isoperimetric inequality

 holds in $M$ for some constant $c_I>0$.
 Then there exists a unique proper IMCF core $u$ on $M$ with pole $o$, satisfying the growth estimate

 \end{theorem}

-\begin{remark} Theorem \ref{thm-intro:main_ric_rd} also holds if the Ricci lower bound is replaced by a global volume doubling and weak $(1,1)$-Neumann Poincar\'e inequality (with the appropriate dependencies on the constant $C$).
-See Section \ref{sec:p_imcf} for more details. \end{remark}
+\begin{remark} Theorem \ref{thm-intro:main_ric_rd} also holds if condition $\Ric \ge 0$ is replaced by a more general Ricci lower bound, provided that a global volume doubling and weak $(1,1)$-Neumann Poincar\'e inequality hold on $M$.
+In this case, the gradient estimate \ref{eq_gradu_ricge0} changes according to the lower bound on $\Ric$.
+See the comments on \cite[Theorem 4.6]{ajm} in Subsection \ref{subsec:ajm} for more details. \end{remark}

 As was observed in \cite{ajm}, IMCF cores are useful in solving the usual initial value problem of IMCF.
 Let $E_0\Subset M$ be a $C^{1,1}$ domain.
 We say that \begin{itemize}[topsep=1pt, itemsep=-0.5ex] \item $u\in\Lip_{\loc}(M)$ is a \textit{weak IMCF in $M$ with initial condition $E_0$}, if $E_0=\{u<0\}$ and $u$ is a weak solution of the IMCF in $M\backslash\overline{E_0}$; \item such a $u$ is called \textit{proper}, if $\{u<t\}\Subset M$ for all $t\geq0$. \end{itemize} Combining Theorem \ref{thm-intro:main_ric_rd} or \ref{thm-intro:main_euc_isop} and the standard maximum principle, we have: